DeepAI-Research/Simverse/README.md

 ## 🖥️ Setup

 ### ⚠️ IMPORTANT: Simian requires Python 3.10 or lower to run.
-Blender does not support Python 3.11 yet.

 1. Install Python 3.10.
 If you're on Linux, set it up with this (gist)[https://gist.github.com/lalalune/986704a935d202ab2350ca90b2fc9755]